Skip to Content

 Kids also get multiple opportunities to hang out with the team mascot.
 Because the venue is smaller, it’s a bit more up close and personal.
 Little visitors may even spy a row of scouts measuring pitch speeds with an arsenal of radar guns.

-9. Experience Unique Museums
+Experience Unique Museums in San Jose

 San Jose is home to some incredible interactive museums covering an array of subjects.

-The Tech Museum of Innovation, a hands-on technology and science museum, is a resource for innovation rather than a collector of it.
+The Tech Interactive, a hands-on technology and science museum, is a resource for innovation rather than a collector of it.
 Spaces are designed so that visitors will find the tools and materials to unleash the innovator in them.
-Sponsored events like the Tech Challenge, a team-design competition, also give kids an opportunity to showcase what they’ve learned.
+Highlights include:

 Little kids learn by touching everything and anything, and the Children’s Discovery Museum is set up to let them do just that.
 Water play and Sand Laboratory experiments aren’t the only tactile learning experiences kids enjoy at this museum.
 Healthy eating role play in the imaginative Rainbow Market will spark imaginations and set kids on the right dietary path.